 While there are more intensive options, these programs don’t have to be cumbersome.
 By making a positive upfront investment in employees, you can reassert your values and priorities.

 Q: “Don’t we already recognize employees?”

-Need a cheat sheet?
+You'll be building your own recognition program in no time!
 Here are some key facts to take to your next C-suite meeting to really drive home that your company needs a recognition program:

 - 76% of employees are unsatisfied with recognition of job performance

 - Employees who feel valued are more present, productive, and innovative